FLUX-SE/all_docs/en_US/spat_revolution_doc/ThirdParty_Tablet_Remote.md

 ## Templates

-Spat Revolution 20.12 brings 3 new Lemur templates that have been created to bring some iOS and Android remotes into your workflows.
+SPAT Revolution 20.12 brings 3 new Lemur templates that have been created to bring some iOS and Android remotes into your workflows.
 They can be used as-is, but can be modified in the editor software (Lemur editor).

-[**Spat_Remote - 2020 SR Beta - Spat Revolution**](https://public.3.basecamp.com/p/aWJ2wnHxpGGQZJ6CL8VE4yB9) is a great one as it combines the actual source control page and controls for the newly introduced snapshots.
+[**Spat_Remote - 2020 SR Beta - SPAT Revolution**](https://public.3.basecamp.com/p/aWJ2wnHxpGGQZJ6CL8VE4yB9) is a great one as it combines the actual source control page and controls for the newly introduced snapshots.

- [**Spat_Snapshot - 2020 SR Beta - Spat Revolution**](https://public.3.basecamp.com/p/L8xYp9jzJ1DRh76fcBcuH4fG)  is a dedicated Snapshot control page.
+ [**Spat_Snapshot - 2020 SR Beta - SPAT Revolution**](https://public.3.basecamp.com/p/L8xYp9jzJ1DRh76fcBcuH4fG)  is a dedicated Snapshot control page.

-[**Spat_Multitouch - 2020 SR Beta - Spat Revolution**](https://public.3.basecamp.com/p/XftQefeGH9AsqLmum1N12boA) is a Multitouch remote for up to 8 sources!
+[**Spat_Multitouch - 2020 SR Beta - SPAT Revolution**](https://public.3.basecamp.com/p/XftQefeGH9AsqLmum1N12boA) is a Multitouch remote for up to 8 sources!

 You will need LEMUR iOS or Android software to be able to use these templates.
 Templates are providing for standard iPad and an iPad Pro version.
 Other resolutions will need customization using the Lemur editor.
 For more information on Lemur editor, please read the [Lemur User Guide](https://liine.net/assets/files/lemur/Lemur-User-Guide.pdf).

 [**Download Lemur for iOS:**](https://apps.apple.com/us/app/lemur/id481290621?ls=1)